gardners/surveysystem/player/readme.md

 # Survey content player

 Command line tool for progressing through a survey with generic or custom answers.
-The s
-urvey progress is displayed to the cli and logged into a csv file for inspection.
+The survey progress is displayed to the cli and logged into a csv file for inspection.

 **Install:**